What term describes a wrongful act that can lead to a legal action for damages?

 Prepare for the Medical Assistant Law and Ethics Test.
 Use flashcards and multiple-choice questions, with hints and explanations for each question.
 Ensure success on your test!

 The term that describes a wrongful act that can lead to a legal action for damages is "tort."
-In legal contexts, a tort refers to an act or an omission that results in harm or injury to another person, leading to civil liability.
-This means that if a person suffers damages as a result of a tortious act, they have the right to seek compensation through a lawsuit.
+In legal contexts, a tort refers to a civil wrong, which may result in injury or harm to another person, leading to court-ordered compensation.
+Torts are categorized into various types, including intentional torts, negligence, and strict liability, each addressing different kinds of wrongful acts.

 Subscribe